BarHoter/food_blockchain/README.md

    to interact with the contract.
 6. Visit `http://localhost:8080/dashboard` to view indexed events.

 The UI is written in TypeScript and React, loading both via CDN, so no additional build steps are required.
+Because these libraries are fetched from the network at runtime an active internet connection is required.
+When the browser cannot reach the CDNs only the page heading will render.

 ### Sepolia frontend